 Sand Law handles all types of personal injury cases, including but not limited to:

 - OIL FIELD INJURIES

 - MEDICAL MALPRACTICE

 - WRONGFUL DEATH LAWSUITS

 The statute of limitations in North Dakota is often much shorter than other states for personal injury cases and wrongful death claims, so do not hesitate to contact a team of personal injury lawyers you can trust.

 North Dakota limitations laws set a time limit of 6 years for personal injury cases and 2 years for wrongful death cases.
 These time limits usually begin counting down as of the date the accident or injury occurred or was noticed.

 When it comes to injuries resulting from another party’s negligence anywhere in Watford City, you need an experienced team to advocate for you.
 You deserve compensation for the harm you’ve suffered, and our team is the best to help you get it.
 Contact our experienced personal injury lawyers at 701-609-1510, or fill out our online contact form today.

 Sand Law protects clients in Watford City, McKenzie County, and across North Dakota who have been injured due to another’s negligence.
-Our team of experienced and dedicated personal injury attorneys are passionate about representing North Dakotans in their time of need.
+Our team of experienced and dedicated personal injury attorneys is passionate about representing North Dakotans in their time of need.

 We have offices conveniently located across North Dakota in Watford City, Minot, Williston, and Bismarck.